b1lodHand/absent-variablebanks/docs/docs/getting-started/mechanism.md

 3. If you're using **Addressables**, any of the assets referenced in the addressables window gets packed with its asset group (you can see asset group in Addressables window).

 So, to avoid **asset duplication** you must use only of these way of referencing banks for each bank.
-You can use Resources some of the banks, while using Addressables for some other and etc. But you should be aware of **asset duplication** as I said.
-You should write your own logic to getthat working, obviously.
+You can use Resources for some of the banks, while using Addressables for some other (you need to implement this kind of mixed logic on your own) and etc. But you should be aware of **asset duplication** as I said.

 ### VariableBankReference